 Workshops are based on themes such as French civilisation, extending vocabulary, everyday life, grammar practice, French through songs, written communication, French through the media, oral communication etc.

 At the end of the course, you receive a certificate of attendance and a diploma cosigned by CAVILAM and the University Blaise Pascal.

 CAVILAM (Centre d’Approches Vivantes des Langues et des Médias) is located in the centre of town, in a park beside the river and the infamously named ‘Vichy Beach’.
 It offers extensive facilities including 30 classrooms, a lecture hall, 2 large multi-purpose rooms, a multi-media research centre and 4 multi-media laboratories.
 It is an internationally renowned centre for research and contributes to new developments in the field of language teaching.
 All teachers have university diplomas.
 Don’t be mistaken, this is a French language school.
 Be prepared to learn French through French, and apply what you learn in class immediately to your everyday life in France in contexts like shopping, going out, buying meals, asking directions and conversing with your host family.

-The accommodation for the intensive French program is a real highlight – it will be a homestay with a amongst a number of Vichy locals!
+The accommodation for the intensive French program is a real highlight – it will be a homestay, with a number of Vichy locals offering up their homes to welcome you into their daily routines!

 Over many years, CAVILAM has worked with a huge number of homestay families, over time working out who are the friendliest and most accommodating and continuing to work with them.
 AIM Overseas always receives great feedback on this aspect of the program.